Frequently Asked Questions

 My chapters aren't being detected correctly.
 Everything is in one chapter.

-Your chapter headings in Word are probably formatted manually (bold text, larger font size) rather than using Word's built-in Heading 1 style.
+Your chapter headings are probably formatted manually (bold text, larger font size) rather than using Word's built-in heading styles.
 Stet reads heading styles from your document, so it can't reliably detect chapters from visual formatting alone.

-Fix: open your document in Word, click each chapter title, and apply the Heading 1 style from the Styles panel on the Home tab.
+Fix: open your document in Word, click each chapter title, and apply the Heading 1 or Heading 2 style from the Styles panel on the Home tab.
 Then re-import into Stet.

 Alternatively, use the Chapter Detection correction in Stet to mark headings manually after import.

-Stet detected things as chapters that aren't chapters: subheadings, pull quotes, etc.
+Stet detected things as chapters that aren't chapters.

 Use the Chapter Detection correction to review the structure.
 In the wizard, set those items to Merge to fold them back into the previous chapter, or to Part if they're section dividers.

-My front matter (copyright page, dedication, etc.) is showing up as chapters.
+My front matter is showing up as chapters.

 This can happen if your front matter isn't clearly separated from the main text, or if it uses heading styles that Stet doesn't recognise as front matter.